HanaOrg/Konbini/doc/register.md

 Each platform you make a release for (you do not need to specify hashes for platforms you do not build for) should get its binary hashed, to assert its integrity upon download.

-For generating a file hash, you should **use Konbini's builtin hasher (via `kbi kbd-hash <filepath>`), or any other tool capable of generating a `SHA3-512` hash**.
+For generating a file hash, you should **use Konbini's builtin hasher (via `kbi hash <filepath>`), or any other tool capable of generating a `SHA3-512` hash**.
 SHA3-512 is not too widely used as of now (thus we ship Konbini with a builtin hasher), however it is the strongest SHA algorithm made yet, which is why we enforce its usage.

 ---